The Complete 2025 Guide For Visiting Hobbiton In New Zealand

 When The Magic Happens

-And then the sun tried to peak through behind the fog.
-I turned around and captured this light flooding through the trees.
-No hobbits required for me to turn my attention away from the hobbit hill for this shot.
+And then just as a bit of sun began to peak through behind the fog, I turned around and captured this glowing light flooding through the trees.

 Hobbiton At Sunrise: Lord of the Rings Movie Set